Praqma/reveals/metaphors/metaphors.md

 We're using a term "Software as a Factory" to create the understanding that software, like the assembly belt on a factory floor, is dependent on a series of related processes, that needs to be carefully designed to each one of them deliver their tiny contribution to the overall product, and each station must do that "at the beat of the drum".

-Optimizing a software development process is like optimizing a production plant factory floor that is why LEAN, TPS, Six Sigma, TQM, Production lines are the fathers of the Agile thinking
+Optimizing a software development process is like optimizing a production plant factory floor that is why LEAN, TPS, Six Sigma, TQM, Production lines are the fathers of the Agile thinking.
+We look at our customers software organizations through this lens, looking for queues, wait states, rework and of course automation opportunities.

-I't the same thing.

 >>>>NEWSLIDE